With only a short sail today of just under 80NM from the Netherlands Antilles to Venezuela, I’m hoping the wind is kind and nothing goes wrong…

 Caraballeda is a seaside resort town and very popular with Venezuelans, but most of the resorts are abandoned and I can only imagine the opulence here before the floods.

-Caracas for a day
+Caracas for one day

 Caracas is a sprawling and bustling city.

-Venezuela is full of street markets and stall selling a myriad of stuff such as pens, lollypops, drinks, food, lingerie, and clothes.
+Venezuela is full of street markets and stalls selling a myriad of stuff – pens, lollypops, drinks, food, lingerie, and clothes.

-Los Roques Archipelago
+Sail to the Los Roques Archipelago

 Caraballeda: 10°37.302’N 66°50.807’W